Michael Dooley: Priesthood

+Episcopacy

+On 22 February 2018, Dooley was appointed by Pope Francis to succeed Colin Campbell, on his retirement, as the 7th Bishop of Dunedin.

 Dooley was ordained Bishop at the Dunedin Town Hall on 26 April 2018 and installed the next day.
 The principal consecrator was his predecessor, Colin Campbell and the principal co-consecrators were Cardinal Dew and Archbishop Martin Krebs, the Apostolic Nuncio.